Corvallis School District

-The Corvallis School District (509J) is a school district serving an area of about 190 square miles including the city of Corvallis, Oregon, and Adair Village along with large portions of unincorporated Benton County.
+The Corvallis School District (509J) is a school district headquartered in Corvallis, Oregon.

+The district includes an area of about 190 sqmi, including Corvallis and Adair Village, along with large portions of unincorporated Benton County, as well as sections of unincorporated Linn County.
 As of 2016, the district had about 6,600 students at two high schools, two middle schools, eight elementary schools, one charter school, and one alternative school.
 The two high schools in the district are Corvallis High School and Crescent Valley High School.

 History

 In 1850 the first school was established in Marysville (renamed Corvallis in 1853).
 Teacher of the school was A.G.
 Hovey.

 Demographics

 In the 2009 school year, the district had 268 students classified as homeless by the Department of Education, or 4.0% of students in the district.